marcuszou/mkcert-ng-app/README.md

 ## create a simple certificate in subfolder: devcerts
 mkdir devcerts
-cd devcerts
-mkcert localhost 127.0.0.1 ::1
-cd ..
-## Advanced method: run from the main folder and save the cert/key in the subfolder:
-mkcert -cert-file devcerts/cert.pem -key-file devcerts/key.pem localhost 127.0.0.1 ::1
+mkcert -cert-file ./devcerts/cert.pem -key-file ./devcerts/key.pem localhost 127.0.0.1 ::1

 ## The output be like:
 ## Created a new certificate valid for the following names 📜